-In its 25 years, the race that was begun by a handful of Motorola employees in 1991 went through many iterations: for 15 years, it continued under Motorola, and later, its spinoff division, Freescale.
+In its 26 years, the Austin Marathon that was begun by a handful of Motorola employees in 1991 went through many iterations: for 15 years, it continued under Motorola, and later, its spinoff division, Freescale.
 AT&T jumped in for 2007 and 2008, before the turn of the economy cut many sports marketing budgets.
 In 2009, there was no sponsor, but the marathon still had a fantastic year.
 Four years with Livestrong as a sponsor followed, before Freescale returned as a presenting sponsor in 2014 and 2015, continuing under the new NXP banner in 2016.

 If you’re from Austin, you should have run pretty much every inch of this course, at some point.
 If not, drop me a line, and let’s talk about your training strategy for future races…

 First off, let’s cut the whining about the hills.
 People complain about Austin being too hilly.
 Old-timer runners gripe about wanting the course to return to the fast, point-to-point route.
 What a sad way to live.
 You’re challenging yourself over 26.2 miles, or 13.1.
 You’re going to do that, and try to find the easiest course?
 Whatever.
-Maybe those people will get what they want from the race’s new leadership.
+Maybe, eventually, those people will get what they want from the race’s new leadership.
 But, I hope not.
 This is a pretty and very Austin route.

 Actually, despite the hills, marathoners get faster times in Austin than on other, flatter Texas courses.
 But running the marathon well here is all about planning and some self-control – if you’re smart and patient, you won’t give up much time, and you’ll get enough long, faster stretches to recover and catch a little time back.
 Fail to manage the hills, and you’ll pay the price later.
 I really advise taking a look at the course elevation map.